 Launch products to European markets faster with our expertise in design review, ATEX and IECEx Certification, DSEAR and ATEX site inspections, audits, training, and more.

 Intertek offers the most efficient options for testing and certification to global requirements – ATEX, IECEx, CCC Ex, ECAS Ex, ETL, and more – helping you grow and reach new markets.

 Keep your teams up to date with market developments and requirements with our innovative programs for CompEX, DSEAR, ATEX, and custom options to meet your needs.

-- Hazardous Locations & Explosive Atmospheres Equipment Certification Requirements Video Series
+- Hazardous Locations & Explosive Atmospheres Equipment Certification Requirements Webinar Series

 - Guide to Equipment Certification Requirements for Hazardous Locations Poster

 - IEC 60079-25 for Intrinsically Safe Electrical Systems: Edition 3

 - IEC/EN 60079-6 Part 6: Equipment Protection by Liquid Immersion "o"

 - SATELLITE Data Acceptance Program for Hazardous Locations

 - China CCC Ex: Hazardous Locations Product Compliance White Paper